By use case

 Is your e-commerce website’s main menu overflowing with categories, subcategories, brands and other information?
 Then it’s probably difficult for your customers to find the products or pages that they are looking for.
 How can you solve this problem?
 That’s easy: just keep it simple!

-Here are some examples of how you can simplify your product information:
+Here are some examples of how you can simplify your product catalog:

 All successful e-commerce websites have one thing in common: customers that love using it.
 Although we sometimes think that we know what our customers want and how they work, we probably don’t know everything.
 There’s only one way to find out: collect customer feedback.
 Ask questions like: